 Changing the wheel and/or tire size may affect the stability of the ATV.
 Incorrect tire pressure may lead to blow outs or cause a tire to move around on its rim and become lost or damaged.
 Wheels or tires which are damaged should always be replaced.

 LOCATION OF THE IMPORTANT LABELS

-The following labels are on your ATV and should be considered permanent parts of the vehicle.
+The following labels are on your ATV.
 If missing or damaged, they can be replaced free of charge.
 See an authorized Bombardier ATV dealer.